 CollectiveSun believes the community members should be that "someone" because…

-- 1. The community will evaluate the default risk of their nonprofit lower than a traditional financing company and will accept a lower interest rate.
+- 1. The community will evaluate the default risk of their nonprofit or the tax exempt organization lower than a traditional financing company and will accept a lower interest rate.

-- 2. Keeping dollars local and having supporters of the nonprofit benefit is better than sending profits to a large bank or a Wall Street investor.
+- 2. Keeping dollars local and having supporters of the nonprofit or tax exempt organization benefit is better than sending profits to a large bank or a Wall Street investor.

 Another way of looking at it

-Getting financing from a large bank or traditional solar financing company means your nonprofit is going to be paying a lot more in the long run because banks categorize nonprofits as "risky" investments and to mitigate the perceived risk, they attach exceptionally high interest rates to the transaction.
-Going to your community and using the CollectiveSun CrowdLending platform means your nonprofit will pay substantially less and your community members are the ones that will benefit.
+Getting financing from a large bank or traditional solar financing company means your nonprofit or tax exempt organization is going to be paying a lot more in the long run because banks categorize nonprofit and tax exempt organizations as "risky" investments and to mitigate the perceived risk, they attach exceptionally high interest rates to the transaction.
+Going to your community and using the CollectiveSun CrowdLending platform means your nonprofit or tax exempt organization will pay substantially less and your community members are the ones that will benefit.

 CollectiveSun believes the time to ask for donations is when your investors are receiving their loan repayments.
-During the annual loan repayment notification process, when CollectiveSun informs community members their loan repayments are arriving and how much principal and interest they’ve earned during the year, we offer them an opportunity to donate all or a portion of their repayments back to the nonprofit they love and support.
-This unique component of CollectiveSun’s CrowdLending campaign provides nonprofits with an opportunity to “double dip” from a singular investment.
-The nonprofit receives the initial loan amount to fund the solar project and then charitable donations are received when these same funds are paid back annually to the investors.
+During the annual loan repayment notification process, when CollectiveSun informs community members their loan repayments are arriving and how much principal and interest they’ve earned during the year, we offer them an opportunity to donate all or a portion of their repayments back to the nonprofit or tax exempt organization they love and support.
+This unique component of CollectiveSun’s CrowdLending campaign provides nonprofit and tax exempt organizations with an opportunity to “double dip” from a singular investment.
+The nonprofit or tax exempt organization receives the initial loan amount to fund the solar project and then charitable donations are received when these same funds are paid back annually to the investors.